cakephp/docs/en/appendices/5-0-migration-guide.rst

 - Type declarations were added to all class properties where possible.
 These also include some fixes for incorrect annotations.
 - The ``SECOND``, ``MINUTE``, ``HOUR``, ``DAY``,  ``WEEK``, ``MONTH``, ``YEAR`` constants were removed.
+- Global functions are now opt-in.
+If your application uses global function aliases be sure to add ``require CAKE . 'functions.php'`` to you application's ``config/bootstrap.php``.

 Cache
 -----